-During setup, the Chromecast acts as its own Wi-Fi network, which allows you to connect to it from your computer and to enter your Wi-Fi password.
-This much easier to do using your laptop than using a remote ala Apple TV or Roku!
+During setup, the Chromecast acts as its own Wi-Fi network.
+As part of the setup process, you’ll have to connect to it from your computer or mobile device and to enter your Wi-Fi password.

 After setup, my Chromecast required a firmware update, which took a few minutes, but was not difficult.

-Next, install the Chromecast pluign in your browser and you’ll be ready to go.
+Next, install the Chromecast plugin in your desktop Chrome browser and you’ll be ready to go.
+For mobile, see below.

 The first thing I tried was to watch video from the CBS.com website.
 Once I got there, I pressed the “Chromecast” icon in my Chrome browser, and the video appeared on my TV screen!
 I was watching “The Big Bang Theory” in no time!
 Picture quality was excellent, in full HD.